Malendryn/JotLiner/extra/README-INSTALL+RUNNING.txt

-Standard nodeServer and html client side pairing
+This package consists of a standard nodeServer and html client side pairing

-to get fresh git pull up and running
-    for server:
+Prerequesites:   Node (Node.js) must be installed first.

+fetch the package from github and place it in a local directory somewhere.

+Then, to start the server side:
-        cd to server subdir
+    cd to <installpath>/project.jotliner/server
-        npm install
+    npm install  #(first time only!)
     npm start

-    for client:
+Once the server is up and running:
-        open a browser and go to "http://localhost:3000" cd to client subdir
+    open a browser and go to "http://localhost:3000"
-        xdg-open html/index.html